A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Sanitary requirements for the cook

-2. Wear overalls correctly.
+2. Wear proper clothing.

-3. Remove hair under a headdress.
+3. Tuck your hair under your headdress.

-5. Do not stab clothes with needles.
+5. Do not prick clothes with needles.

-7. Tidy up your workplace.
+7. Tidy up your workspace.

 During work